 Throughout the nest building the male will bring the female fish both to prove that he will be able to supply food to growing chicks and to help her recover from the 3000-4000-mile migration from South America.
 During this time the pair will mate frequently.
 After several weeks the copulation rate will increase, an indication that egg-laying is near.

 A mature female Osprey will lay 2-3 eggs at two-day intervals.
 Incubation starts after the first egg is laid.
 The female does all of the incubation except for short intervals when she leaves the nest to eat fish that her mate brings her and to preen to keep her feathers in good shape.
-While she is off the eggs, her mate will incubate them.
+While she is off the eggs, her mate will attend them.
 After 5-6 weeks of incubation the eggs hatch.

 For another 60 days the Osprey chicks will need increasing amounts of fish each day with the family consuming about six pounds when the young fledge.
 At first the female will tear off small pieces of the fish her mate has brought, feed them to her chicks, and eat the larger and less choice pieces herself.
 As the chicks grow, when she is not feeding them the female will watch them from a nearby perch.
 After 6-7 weeks the chicks will start exercising their wings at the nest edge, hopping up and down with beating wings, and finally at 7-8 weeks taking off for short flights.
 In just a few days, however, the young birds join their parents for flights around the nest area.